-The Screen Queensland Digital Games Incentive aims to attract game development projects to Queensland and encourage further growth in the local sector.
+The Screen Queensland Digital Games Incentive attracts games development projects to Queensland and encourages further growth in the local sector.

-This incentive is designed to support local developers, as well as international game companies looking to establish a new studio in Queensland to expand their business.
+The incentive is designed to support local developers as well as international games companies looking to establish a new studio in Queensland to expand their business.

 This is a rolling fund.
 Apply at any time.